Everything we know about AEW Fight Forever: Roster, match types, & platforms

 Advertisement

-Based on early footage, this means AEW Fight Forever will fall more in line with the likes of a WWF No Mercy, for instance, than a WWE 2K release.
+Based on early footage, this means the AEW console game will fall more in line with the likes of a WWF No Mercy, for instance, than a WWE 2K release.
 Faster actions, more fluid combat, and an overall quicker pace are all to be expected, according to Omega.

 - Read More: Everything we know about WWE 2K22